-The Center was established in May 2015 by uniting independent Skoltech faculty with common interest in data intensive biomedical and biotechnological research and applications.
+The Skoltech Center for Data-Intensive Biomedicine and Biotechnology was established in May 2015 by uniting independent Skoltech faculty with common interest in data-intensive biomedical and biotechnological research and applications.
+Our Center’s NEWS and EVENTS.

 CREI director – Konstantin Severinov